-As at 31 December 2020 Athora Ireland has not transferred any risk to special purpose vehicles.
-Athora Ireland has an outward reinsurance agreement in place in respect of the ULG business with New Re and, in respect of the reinsurance business, with Athora Life Re.
-No significant simplified methods were used to calculate the technical provisions.
-Athora Ireland has not applied any matching adjustment, volatility adjustment, transitional risk-free interest rate term structures or the transitional deduction.
+As at 31 December 2022 Athora Ireland has not transferred any risk to special purpose vehicles.
+Athora Ireland has an outward reinsurance agreement in place in respect of the Group Life portfolio.

+Athora Ireland applies the volatility adjustment in calculation of the Best Estimate Liabilities and Recoverables from reinsurance.
+The impact of the removal of the volatility adjustment on the solvency ratio of the Company as at 31 December 2022 was -5%.
+The Company does not apply the matching adjustment, transitional risk-free interest rate term structures or the transitional deduction.